Robinborg/brain/README.md

 # Digital brain
-A program to keep track of your customers, products and print invoices in pdf format.
+A program to keep track of your information.
 ## Description
 The program stores notes, podcasts, books and websites.
 The websites module can also do basic webscraping.